 Dog friendly rating – 5/5.
 This is another great dog walk where there were no stiles or livestock, and we were able to have Coal off-lead all the way.
 It was also very quiet – we didn’t see a single other person.

-I hope you’ve enjoyed reading about our time on Mull so far – make sure to come back next week for part two, including all the details on where we stayed.
+I hope you’ve enjoyed reading about our time on Mull so far – you can find part two here, including all the details on where we stayed.
 You can subscribe below so that you never miss a post: